Dr. Deb Van DuinenArnold and Esther Sonneveldt Associate Professor of Education

 AREAS OF expertise

-Deborah writes and teaches in the area of English education, disciplinary literacy and adolescent literacy.
+Deborah writes and teaches in the area of English education, disciplinary literacy, young adult literature and adolescent literacy.
 In her work with preservice teachers, Deborah emphasizes inquiry-based teaching and reflective practices.

 - Ph.D., curriculum, instruction and teacher education, Michigan State University, 2011